I tried building an LLM usage-based switching environment with NVIDIA LLM Router (Basics Edition)

 print(f"Confidence: {result.selected_confidence:.3f}")

-The v1- prefix in configs/v1-9models-qwen08b.yaml is confusing, but it means "pool configuration version v1" and is unrelated to the router's v1 main branch.
-Looking inside, a 9-model pool is defined, ranging from Nemotron nano to GPT-5 and Claude Opus 4.6.
-Since Claude Opus is included in the default pool, routing to Anthropic works out of the box with a single OpenRouter API key.
+The v1- prefix in configs/v1-9models-qwen08b.yaml is a bit confusing, but it means "pool configuration version 1"—unrelated to the v1 main branch.
+Peeking inside shows a 9-model pool defined, ranging from Nemotron nano to GPT-5 and Claude Opus 4.6.
+Since Claude Opus is included in the default pool, passing a single OpenRouter API key gets you working Anthropic routing out of the box.

 Slot Model OpenRouter slug output $/M